underworldcode/underworld2/docs/install_guides/xsede_stampede2_singularity.md

 TACC/Stampede2 Singularity Usage
 ================================

-The recommended method for running underworld2 simulations on stampede2 is via Singularity.
-Singularity provides containerised HPC operation.
+You can run Underworld2 on Stampede2 using Singularity.
+Singularity provides containerised HPC operation, although should still be considered experimental on Stampede2.

 We publish a specific docker image for usage on stampede2 at dockerhub.
 This image contains the required MPI implementation and hardware drivers for stampede2.
 The